-While service requests numbers had reduced since 2014, in 2020, an additional decrease in calls for mosquito related complaints.
+While service requests numbers had reduced since 2014, in 2021, a significant decrease in calls for mosquito related complaints.
 It is important to note that call volumes may flucuate seasonally as irrigation and weather chages each year.
 Early season larviciding combined with the lessened irrigation activites have directly affected the service request numbers.
+Multiple calls complaining of midges, increased from years-past.